Wedding Flowers 101, Part 2: Do I need a florist for my wedding flowers?

 And this is the type of florist to go to if you want a teammate to plan with.
 They often provide services like one-on-one consultations and detailed proposals with inspiring mood boards, and they’ll be in communication with you as you journey closer to wedding day.

 A full-service florist will use this upfront time investment for co-creating a detailed artistic plan with you.
-They’ll take their expert knowledge of flowers and mechanics and elevate your vision times 1,000, too.
+They’ll take their expert knowledge of flowers and mechanics and elevate your vision times 1,000.

-And you just get to enjoy the celebration!
+And you both just get to enjoy the celebration!

 Strawberry Moon Blooms is now accepting inquiries for 2025 Full Floral Design Services.
 Inquire using the questionnaire linked below.
-Photograph by AJ Photography.
+Photograph by AJ Photography of an April bouquet.

 A La Carte